flectra-hq/flectra/doc/howtos/website.rst

 ================

-Controller methods are associated with *routes* via the :func:`~flectra.http.route` decorator which takes a routing string and a number of attributes to customise its behavior or security.
+Controller methods are associated with *routes* via the :func:`~odoo.http.route` decorator which takes a routing string and a number of attributes to customise its behavior or security.

 We've seen a "literal" routing string, which matches a URL section exactly,